top of page

 Millions of people visit the Sierra Nevada Mountain range year round.
 There are a wide variety of lowland to Alpine lakes to visit as well as many historical sites within its 400 mile length.
 The three major parks within this range is Yosemite, Sequoia, and Kings Canyon.
 The Sierra Nevada Range boasts some of the oldest and tallest trees in the world some dating back thousands of years and hundreds of feet tall.
 Mount Whitney is the tallest mountain in the contiguous United States towering at 14,505 ft elevation.
 Yosemite falls is the highest at 2,425 ft as well as Lake Tahoe being the second deepest lake at 1,645 ft in North America.
 This mountain range has a rich history from the pioneers heading west to the promised land to the Gold Rush of the late 1800's.
 Its beauty has touched many famous people such as President Theodore Roosevelt (enacted protection of Yosemite) and Mark Twain.
-Most leave with fond memories unfortunately, some do not.
+Most leave with fond memories unfortunately, some never leave.

 In June of 1846 George Donner took a party across the the Sierra Nevada Mountain range taking what he thought was a short cut that actually added 100 miles more to the journey.
 During the trip a wagon wheel axle had broken and they stopped for the night to repair the wagon.
 That night 5 feet of snow fell with snow drifts reaching 60 feet.
 The party was trapped for 5 months with a food supply that only lasted for three weeks.
 They managed to survive on their livestock, sticks, grass and even dirt but on Christmas day of 1846 they reverted to cannibalism.
 They dismembered the dead labeling the parts to spare them from eating relatives.
 A rescue party was finally able to reach them, of the remains they found George Donner with his head split and brains removed.
 Of the 87 original party members 48 survived to reach California.